 Once again, we have a dual timeline.
-The modern girl is a codebreaker with Aspersers.
-Unfortunately that sounds a lot more interesting than it was. she is trying to unveil the story of Mary Dundas, a Jacobite exile from the 1730s’, via her diary which is written in code.
-She has written about this era in history quite a bit, and she graces us with a few cameos of people from her previous books.
+The modern girl is a codebreaker with Aspergers.
+Unfortunately, that sounds a lot more interesting than it was.
+She is trying to unveil the story of Mary Dundas, a Jacobite exile from the 1730s’, via her diary which is written in code.
+Susanna Kearsley has written about this era in history quite a bit, and she graces us with a few cameos of people from her previous books.

 All in all, this one was rather slow, particularly the contemporary story of Sara.
-The romance in this one, however, was the best I’ve read by SK so far.
-She does not excel in this department, but the last scene with the big Scotsman and Mary was very sigh worthy, bumping this one up from 3 stars to 4 stars.
+The romance in the historical part, however, was the best I’ve read by SK so far.
+She does not excel in this department, but the last scene with the big Scotsman and Mary was very sigh-worthy, bumping this one up from 3 stars to 4 stars.

 March 7, 2016